 As a result of speech difficulties, some individuals may take less interest in socializing or communicating with others, but it’s important to try to stay socially active despite these feelings.

 Parkinson’s can’t be cured, but medications, therapies, surgery, and lifestyle changes can help control symptoms.
 Always ask your own medical provider first, but many people with Parkinson’s find it helpful to consult a speech-language pathologist (SLP) who can help address speech, swallowing, and cognitive issues.
 Constant Therapy is a mobile app that your SLP may recommend for home, or work with you in clinic.
-Like other digital therapies, it provides tasks to practice speech and cognitive skills on your phone or tablet.
+Like other digital therapies, it provides tasks to practice speech and cognitive skills on your phone, Chromebook, or tablet.

 You might also consider participating in a clinical trial.
 Clinical trials and their participants have helped make available new treatments in addition to improving the delivery methods of medications, thereby changing the lives of many affected with PD.
 Several clinical trial-matching tools can be found online.
 With treatment, the life expectancy of people with PD is similar to that of the general population.
 Scientists have found that early detection of the disease, prevention of motor symptom progression, and treatment of dementia can increase life expectancy.
 Where can I find additional resources?